hbctraining/DGE_workshop_salmon_online/lessons/05c_summarizing_results.md

 ## Extracting significant differentially expressed genes

-Let's first create variables that contain our threshold criteria:
+Let's first create variables that contain our threshold criteria.
+We will only be using the adjusted p-values in our criteria:

 ```r
 ### Set thresholds